-It is required by church canon (law) that you have some sort of premarital counseling.
-It is our preference that you choose to do this counseling with a licensed professional.
-Such things as family of origin issues, finances, sexuality, children, and gender roles, among other things, should be discussed.
-The cost of premarital counseling is the responsibility of the couple.
-If you don’t already have a relationship with a counselor, the Rev. Watkins can give you some suggestions.
+It is required by church canon (law) that you have premarital counseling.
+You may do pre-marital counseling with our rector, another clergy person, or with licensed professional.
+Pre-marital counseling includes family of origin issues, finances, sexuality, children, and gender roles, etc. The cost of premarital counseling is the responsibility of the couple.

 What if one or both of us has been divorced?

 In the Episcopal Church, being previously married does not exclude you from the possibility of being married again.
 It is required by church and civil law that divorce paperwork is final.
-If either of you has been divorced, please mention that to the Rev. Watkins.
-She will want to make sure that divorce agreements about finances and the care of children are being fulfilled.
+If either of you has been divorced, please let our rector know.
+They will want to make sure that divorce agreements about finances and the care of children are being fulfilled.